k0ha1n0k4m1/MONTERO2/replit.md

 - **Session Storage**: MemoryStore (suitable for development, should be Redis in production)
 - **Guest Support**: Cart and basic wishlist functionality for non-authenticated users
 - **Route Protection**: Middleware-based auth checks for protected endpoints
+- **Bot Protection**: Google reCAPTCHA v2 integrated in login and registration forms with server-side verification

 ## External Dependencies